AndreeBrenn/taocrowd-exam/README.md

 - Apply infinite scrolling. :white_check_mark:
 - Display fetched data in a scrollable view that lazy loads more data when scrolled down. :white_check_mark:
 - Display loading component at the bottom of the list on every lazy load. :white_check_mark:
 - Show message when no more data fetched. :white_check_mark:
 - Integrate basic search feature. :white_check_mark:

 ---

-Sorry for I didn't use the enviroment that provided, I try to use it but most of the dependencies are deprecated so I use Vite React
+Sorry for I didn't use the environment that provided, I try to use it but most of the dependencies are deprecated so I use Vite React

 for CSS I use TailwindCSS and I for fetch I use axios other libraries.